Biden to address U.S. troop withdrawal from Afghanistan as the Taliban makes gains

 In the afternoon, she said, Biden will “make comments on our continued drawdown efforts and ongoing security and humanitarian assistance to the [Afghan National Defense and Security Forces] and the Afghan people.”

 Biden, in a brief interaction with reporters Wednesday, declined to preview his remarks.
-Asked if he was worried about the Afghan capital, Kabul, falling to the Taliban, he said, “I’ll speak to that tomorrow.”
+Asked whether he was worried about the Afghan capital, Kabul, falling to the Taliban, he said, “I’ll speak to that tomorrow.”

 Last week, Biden grew visibly irritated when reporters repeatedly asked about Afghanistan at the end of an event on the administration’s coronavirus vaccination strategies.
 “I want to talk about happy things,” he said.